garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_03A_Implementing_a_Storage_Spaces_Direct_cluster_by_using_Windows_PowerShell.md

 ---
 lab:
-    title: 'Lab B: Implementing a Storage Spaces Direct cluster by using Windows PowerShell'
+    title: 'Lab A: Implementing a Storage Spaces Direct cluster by using Windows PowerShell'
     module: 'Module 3: Planning for and implementing Azure Stack HCI Storage'
 ---
-# Lab B: Implementing a Storage Spaces Direct cluster by using Windows PowerShell
+# Lab A: Implementing a Storage Spaces Direct cluster by using Windows PowerShell

 ## Scenario